 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include flooring/wall lining of the attic space.
-This has not been valued as habitable accommodation.
+Alterations noted at the time of our inspection include the internal kitchen/layout.